 Flue gas Scrubbers are important components in both- Industry and maritime.
-As a result of fossil fuels burning, dangerous SOx compounds will break away that can cause environmental pollution in the atmosphere and even acid rains.
+As a result of fossil fuels burning, dangerous SOx (Sulphur Oxides) compounds will break away that can cause environmental pollution in the atmosphere and even acid rains.
 Scrubbers are used to wash these dangerous compounds out from the exhaust gases.

 Maritime pollution is regulated by the International Maritime Organization (IMO).
 In addition to the 0.1% sulphur limit in the North American, US Caribbean, North Sea and Baltic Emission Control Areas (SECA), the IMO has decided that the global fuel sulphur limit of 0.5% should enter into force in 2020.
 After the revised global Sulphur limit up to 70 000 ships must change the current configuration of power source and one option is to clean the exhaust gases using a scrubber.

 Estanc produces the steel part for the scrubbers after our client’s designs.
 The steelpart contains of different and rare alloys what makes the equipment an important part of the whole system.
 Scrubbers come together from the shell- the vessel- and from the inner parts.
 Inner parts are pipings, gratings, trays and grids.